bzm3r/ash-sample-progression/README.md

 # ash-sample-progression
-A set of Rust+Ash tutorials meant to mimic the the progression-based tutorials provided by [LunarG Vulkan tutorial](https://vulkan.lunarg.com/doc/sdk/1.0.26.0/linux/tutorial.html).

-Our goal is to produce a program that displays a cube, just as in the LunarG tutorial series, except using Rust, and a lightweight Vulkan wrapper [Ash](https://github.com/MaikKlein/ash).
+A Rust + [`ash`](https://github.com/MaikKlein/ash) translation of the [samples based tutorials](https://vulkan.lunarg.com/doc/sdk/1.0.26.0/linux/tutorial.html) created by LunarG.
+In the end, we'll have an application that displays a cube:

 ![our goal](https://vulkan.lunarg.com/doc/view/1.0.26.0/linux/tutorial/images/drawcube.png)